 In addition, the retiree health vesting equity requirement in PEPRA does not require vesting schedules that existed prior to January 1, 2013, to be changed for employees who had a contractual agreement with an employer prior to January 1, 2013.

 What changes were made by the pension reform statutes to Industrial Disability Retirement (IDR) benefits?(added 6/6/2013)

-In addition to the current basic calculation options previously offered as an IDR benefit for a safety member (50% of final compensation plus an annuity purchased pursuant to the terms of the statute, if any, or a service retirement if he/she is qualified for service retirement), pension reform changes added a provision that provides a calculation for: 1) a safety member; 2) who qualifies for an IDR; and 3) is under age 50.
-This new benefit may result in a benefit that is higher than 50% of final compensation.
+In addition to the current basic calculation options previously offered as an IDR benefit for a safety member (50 percent of final compensation plus an annuity purchased pursuant to the terms of the statute, if any, or a service retirement if he/she is qualified for service retirement), pension reform changes added a provision that provides a calculation for: 1) a safety member; 2) who qualifies for an IDR; and 3) is under age 50.
+This new benefit may result in a benefit that is higher than 50 percent of final compensation.
 An actuarially reduced factor will be used, for each quarter year of service at an age less than 50, to determine the new IDR benefit.
-If this calculation results in an amount that is greater than 50% of final compensation for the safety member, it will be paid instead of the amounts that result from the other statutory options.
+If this calculation results in an amount that is greater than 50 percent of final compensation for the safety member, it will be paid instead of the amounts that result from the other statutory options.

 Does the new IDR benefit replace the previously existing IDR benefits provided in the PERL?(added 6/6/2013)

 No. The new benefit offered is in addition to the existing benefit options established in IDR provisions of the PERL.
 For each safety industrial disability retirement, all statutory IDR benefit options will be compared and the one that provides the highest benefit will be provided to the retiree.